 It costs around $25 pesos for ten minutes in an electric car and the bouncy castle prices vary depending on how long your child wants to bounce / how long you want them to leave you alone…but $50 pesos per child gets you unlimited time.

-By Cassie Pearse
+Editorial by Cassie Pearse